zackforbing/ruby-submissions/1505/08_apicurious.markdown

 ##### Test-Driven Development

 * 4: Project demonstrates high test coverage (>90%), tests at the feature and unit levels, and does not rely on external * services.
-* 3: Project demonstrates high test coverage (>80%), tests at feature and unit levels, but relies on external services
+* 3: Project demonstrates high test coverage (>80%), tests at feature and unit levels, but relies on external services.
-* 2: Project demonstrates high test coverage (>70%), but does not adequately balance feature and unit tests
+* 2: Project demonstrates high test coverage (>70%), but does not adequately balance feature and unit tests.
-* 1: Project does not have 70% test coverage
+* 1: Project does not have 70% test coverage.

 ##### Code Quality